 Research - Book Chapters

-On this page please find links to my published chapters in edited collections, with the most recent towards the top.
-Please hover your cursor over the book covers below for chapter title summaries, or scroll down for more information and links to publisher, library and purchasing websites.
-Thank you for your interest in my research.
-To get in touch please click About Me.
+Please find links here to my published chapters in edited collections, with the most recent towards the top.
+You can hover your cursor over the book covers for chapter title summaries and links, or scroll down for more information and links to publisher, library and purchasing websites.
+Thank you for your interest and please get in touch here: About Me.

 Lifetime Employment in 21st Century Japan: Stability and Resilience Under Pressure in the Japanese Management System